“`html

 - Virginia licensing is administered by the Virginia Board of Nursing; most candidates sit for the MBLEx national exam

-- AVI Career Training is COE-accredited and SCHEV-certified, making students eligible for federal financial aid and the GI Bill®
+- AVI Career Training is COE-accredited and SCHEV-certified

 - Massage therapists in the DC metro area earn a median wage above the national average, with strong self-employment income potential